 The scan mirror of the radiometer telescope is usually not a perfect reflector, so there is some emission from the mirror that must be accounted for in the calibration algorithm.
 If the scan mirror emissivity is isotropic (independent of viewing angle), then its contributions to the target, blackbody, and space looks is constant and does not affect the calibration algorithm.
 However if the scan mirror emissivity changes with viewing angle, then the radiance detected must be written where Rm denotes the mirror emitted radiance, Rt is the target radiance, and $\epsilon(\theta)$ is the scan mirror emissivity at angle θ .
 Then including the correction for the scan mirror emissivity variation, the first order gain is calculated after each blackbody view using,

-$$R' = [1 - \epsilon(\theta)] Rt + \epsilon(\theta) Rm$$
+$$R' = [1 - \varepsilon(\theta)] Rt + \varepsilon(\theta) Rm$$ θbb = scan mirror angle while viewing the blackbody (incidence angle of bb radiation is about 45 degrees),

 $$m' = [Rbb' - q (Cbb^2 - Cz^2)] / [Cbb - Cz]$$